About Us

 Erin McLeod, BSc, BIT, FIT – Senior Technician – Environmental monitoring and best management practices development, operational planning for forest harvesting and development.

-Kathleen Ennis, CET – GIS Mapping Specialist – planning and operational maps, data management, reporting on obligations.
+Kathleen Ennis, CET – GIS Mapping Specialist – Planning and operational maps, data management, reporting on obligations.

 NACFOR Operations: